GirlDevelopItCentralVA/gdi-intermediate-python/class1.md

 class WritingImplement:
     def __init__(self, color):
         if not isinstance(color, str):
-            raise ValueError('color must be a string')
+            raise TypeError('color must be a string')
         self.color = color

 # this will crash! (and that's a good thing)
 bad_pen = WritingImplement(color=42)
-# ValueError: color must be a string
+# TypeError: color must be a string
 ```

 ---